 “I have been writing since I was seven years old.
 In a very real way it is my oldest companion, yet though I have tried at different periods of my life, I’ve never managed to give it a steady and credible role in my daily life and for the last decade or more I simply did not write.
 The workshops have changed all that.
 I am writing all the time now, and am more and more at ease in feeding my daily experience through the internal wordmill and into my notebook for later.” – John Carnegie

 “Being part of a community of writers has enriched my life beyond the actual workshops—I’ve made some great friends.” – Mirja Post

 You can view more student feedback here.

-If something comes up and you can’t take the course, let us know at least 24 hours before the first class (so we can offer your spot to someone else) and we’ll give you a complete refund.
+If something comes up and you can’t take the course, let us know at least 72 hours before the first class (so we can offer your spot to someone else) and we’ll give you a complete refund.
 If you decide to drop out after the first class, let us know within three days, and you only pay for the first class—we’ll refund the rest.
-And if at any point in the term your circumstances change such that it’s impossible for you to complete the course, we can offer you a credit voucher based on the number of classes remaining that you can apply to another course within a year.
+And if at any point in the term your circumstances change such that it’s impossible for you to complete the course (such as serious illness), we can offer you a credit voucher based on the number of classes remaining that you can apply to another course within a year.